Third annual Puptoberfest planned to fund shelter needs

 “We wanted to bring the community, and their pups, together at a fun, positive, family-oriented event,” said Conrado.

-The third annual Puptoberfest event will be held Saturday, Oct.
-30 at Veterans Memorial Park, located at the corner of Tenth and Market Streets in Colusa, from 11 a.m. until 2 p.m. and admission is free.
+The third annual Puptoberfest event will be held Saturday at Veterans Memorial Park, located at the corner of Tenth and Market Streets in Colusa, from 11 a.m. to 2 p.m. and admission is free.

-Conrado said that attendees are asked to keep dogs on a leash while at the event.
+Conrado said attendees are asked to keep dogs on a leash while at the event.

 For more information, call 530-852-1255 or email puptoberfestcc@gmail.com.